3Dconnexion Achieves One Million 3D Mouse Milestone

 3Dconnexion’s core adaptive micro-precision sensor technology was developed completely in-house with each 3Dconnexion 3D mouse featuring six high performance optical sensors which react to movements in the micrometer range.
 In addition to constant improvements in sensor technology and device ergonomics, 3Dconnexion works closely with leading software and hardware suppliers to ensure widespread support, integration and adoption of 3D mice in today’s 3D environments.

 3Dconnexion is committed to driving design innovation by ensuring an intuitive and natural connection to today’s 3D applications and design environments.
-This commitment has paid off, as 3Dconnexion recently surpassed its one millionth 3D mouse milestone.
-According to 3Dconnexion’s president Dieter Neujahr, this milestone underscores the widespread adoption of 3D mice in the market, and confirms that an idea can give birth to a product that becomes a fixed part of our lives.
+This commitment paid off when 3Dconnexion surpassed its one millionth 3D mouse milestone.
+According to 3Dconnexion, this milestone underscores the widespread adoption of 3D mice in the market, and confirms that an idea can give birth to a product that becomes a fixed part of our lives.
 And the future looks bright as 3Dconnexion continues to bring the benefits of superior 3D navigation to an ever wider range of software applications and new market opportunities, bound only by the imagination.